 - Impacts to SHWTLP have been significantly reduced from the original Qube design.
 The original rail design was to impact 2.25 hectares of the threatened community.
-The current design has reduced impacts to a maximum of 0.30 hectares of SHWTLP. - National Intermodal is refining design development to minimise impacts to hydrology.
-The Beveridge Intermodal Precinct Stage 1A Surface Water Modelling and Assessment (Aurecon, 2024) has confirmed that the current design has negligible impacts to water quality and flows into Herne Swamp and Merri Creek. - Avoiding effects of lighting design on wildlife in line with the National Light Pollution Guidelines for Wildlife (DEE 2020). - Bridge/culvert design for drainage line crossing to be designed to be consistent with the Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a). - Maintenance of the flow of water from Herne Swamp to Merri Creek and incorporation of culvert/s in the northern section of the proposed rail to allow ongoing movement of growling grass frogs and other fauna with the potential to use these areas as habitat. - Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
+The current design has reduced impacts to a maximum of 0.
+03 hectares of SHWTLP. - National Intermodal undertook extensive design development to minimise impacts to hydrology.
+Based on feedback from relevant stakeholders, planned bridge and culvert designs have been replaced by an approximately 700m viaduct running from the rail connection to south of the mapped Herne Swamp area.
+The Beveridge Intermodal Precinct Stage 1A Surface Water Modelling and Assessment (Aurecon, 2025) has confirmed that the current design has negligible impacts to water quality and flows into Herne Swamp and Merri Creek. - Incorporation of a viaduct in the northern section of the proposed rail connection will maintain the flow of water from Herne Swamp to Merri Creek and allow ongoing movement of Growling Grass Frog and other fauna with the potential to use these areas as habitat. - Any culverts within the Herne Swamp Buffer area are to be designed with consideration of the GGF Crossing Design Standards from Department of Environment, Land, Water and Planning (DELWP, now DEECA) (DELWP 2017a). - Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
 This community may also provide habitat for the EPBC Act listed species Matted Flax-lily.